 1. Date student started doctoral program (applies to new students in 2014-2015 cohort only):

-/

-//

-2. Date student left doctoral program (if applicable):/
+2. Date student left doctoral program (if applicable):

-(mm) (dd) (yyyy)

 If student left during the academic year, please answer question 2a.
 If not, skip to question 3

-2a.
+- 2a.
 Reason for leaving (please select the most applicable):

-Successful completion of program
+- Successful completion of program

-Academic reasons
+- Academic reasons

-Awarded terminal master's degree
+- Awarded terminal master's degree

-Change in psychology area specialization
+- Change in psychology area specialization

-Change in career / Employed elsewhere
+- Change in career / Employed elsewhere

-Death of student
+- Death of student

-Did not return from absence
+- Did not return from absence

-Dismissed - failed program requirements
+- Dismissed failed program requirements

-Family or relationship matters
+- Family or relationship matters

-Financial
+- Financial

-Health / Medical
+- Health / Medical

-New interest outside psychology
+- New interest outside psychology

-No reason provided to program
+- No reason provided to program

-Personal reasons
+- Personal reasons

-Student relocated
+- Student relocated

-Transferred to a different university
+- Transferred to a different university

-Transferred to follow academic advisor
+- Transferred to follow academic advisor

-Voluntary withdrawal - academic difficulties
+- Voluntary withdrawal academic difficulties

-Other Reasons
+- Other Reasons

-3. Academic status (official status should be noted for all students including those on internship or completing dissertation work):
+- 3. Academic status (official status should be noted for all students including those on internship or completing dissertation work):

 Full-Time Part-Time